OFFLINE-GmbH/OctoberTS/README.md

 ## THIS IS A WORK IN PROGRESS

 Do not use this in production.
+The code is still a mess so don't bother creating larger PRs since most of the code base will be refactored.
+Please open an issue detailing your implementation before you write code.

 ```bash
 # install deps